Premium Tax Credit

 If you qualify the premium tax credit, you can choose to use it in one of two ways: Get It Now or Get It Later.
 These options allow you to either reduce your monthly insurance premiums or apply the credit towards your tax return.

-“Get It Now” means you can apply some or all of the tax credit towards your monthly insurance premiums for the next year.
-The credit is paid directly to the insurance company and applied to your premiums.
+“Get It Now” means you can apply the tax credit towards your monthly insurance premiums.
+The credit is paid directly to the insurance company by the Health Insurance Marketplace and applied to your premiums.
+This option is also referred to as “advance payments of the premium tax credit” or APTC.

 “Get It Later” means you can apply this credit to your income tax return at the end of the year.
 This is a refundable tax credit, which means it can lower your tax bill to below zero, possibly resulting in a tax refund.